-Thus zone 0 is more hazardous than zone 1 and zone 1 more hazardous than zone 2.
-On any question regarding applicability of these divisions, the decision of the CC shall be final (R. 104).
+This zone 0 is more hazardous than zone 1 and zone 1 more hazardous than zone 2.
+On any question regarding the applicability of these divisions, the decision of the CC shall be final (R. 104).

-Extent of hazardous area is laid down in the 4th Schedule.
+The extent of the hazardous area is laid down in the 4th Schedule.
 The CC can increase or reduce it based on special circumstances (R. 105).

 Fixed Electrical Apparatus (R. 106): PETROLEUM RULE 2002

 Zone 1 – Intrinsically safe or a flameproof type or industrial type apparatus housed in an enclosure or in a room made safe by purging or pressurizing atmosphere and interlocked to stop electric supply automatically or to give the warning to stop it in case of failure of the purging or pressurizing system.